koostudios/kel/README.md

 # Kel

-Kel is a ridculously simple markdown file-based website system.
+Kel is a ridculously simple markdown static site generation system.
 It is super easy to setup, simple as anything and as flexible as you can make it.

-**Latest Version:** 0.1.1
+**Latest Version:** 0.2.0

 ## Features

-- **Easy setup:** Copy files to server and then run `node server`
+- **Easy setup:** Install Kel through npm, edit some files and generate your site
-- **Simple Editing:** Every markdown file under the `/pages` folders is a page.
+- **Simple Editing:** Every markdown file under the `/pages` folders is a page and every file under the `/posts` folder is a blog post.
 Create or edit the markdown file and you're done.
-- **Flexible Theming:** Write your own themes and styles.
-Just leave a variable for `body`.
+- **Flexible Theming:** Write your own themes and styles and let Kel do the work.

+## Quick Start Guide

+1. [Download](http://nodejs.org/#download) and install the latest version of Node.js.
+It's super simple!
+2. Install Kel by running `npm install kel`.
+If you can run `kel -v` without any problems, you've got it installed.
+3. Start a site by running `kel <site name>`, where site name is your new website name.
+4. Edit the markdown files and theme files that are created and `kel generate` creates the static files immediately.

+For further information on Kel, check out the ever-expanding [Kel wiki](https://github.com/koostudios/kel/wiki).

-## Installation
+## Contributing

-1. [Download](https://github.com/koostudios/kel/zipball/master) the files or `git clone git@github.com:koostudios/kel.git`.
-2. Install the dependencies using `npm install`.
-You may also have to install the dependencies depending on your template like this: `npm install jade`.
-3. Run using `node server`.
+Have you made some cool hacks to Kel?
+Use a pull request to let us know of some cool feature or bug fix that you've made!
+We accept patches as long as they’re useful and conform to our standards.
+If you want to join the project as a contributor, please contact me with an [email](mailto:koostudios@gmail.com) or via my twitter handle [@koostudios](http://www.koostudios.com).
+Everyone is welcome!

 ## License
 Copyright (c) 2012 Alexander Yuen <koo.studios@gmail.com>